microsoft/demikernel/API.md

 arguments; arguments are labelled (in) if passed in, (out) if returned back.

-#### Calls in `include/dmtr/libos.h`
+## API calls in `include/dmtr/libos.h`

 * `int dmtr_init(int argc, char *argv[]);`
   * `argc` (in) : number of commandline arguments, passed on to the libOS
   * `argv` (in) : values of commandline arguments, passed on to the libOS

-> Initialize libOS state.
-Set up devices, allocate data structures and
-> general initialization tasks.
+Initialize libOS state.
+Set up devices, allocate data structures and general initialization tasks.

 * `int dmtr_queue(int *qd_out);`
   * `qd_out`(out) : queue descriptor for newly allocated memory queue